This post may contain affiliate links. See my disclosure policy.

 Instructions

 - Add the chicken and mix until fully coated.
-Cover the bowl and refrigerate the chicken for at least 10 minutes or up to 24 hours.
+If you want to marinate the chicken, cover the bowl and refrigerate it for up to 24 hours.

-- Set aside ½ cup of the marinade for basting, drain excess from the chicken, and place the chicken on the grill.
+- Set aside ½ cup of the marinade for basting, drain excess from the chicken, and place the chicken on the grill or grill pan.

 - Remove the chicken off the grill and let it rest for 5 minutes before serving.